Cascadia

 An obscure and little noticed park stone was there containing a impressive bronze plaque which read “ON THE BEACH NEAR THIS SPOT VANCOUVER LANDED, JUNE 4, 1792”.
 The plaque is still there and certainly my memory of it is.

-puget sound by mike kicinskiCasual research leads me to wonder why and how Seattle and Puget Sound ever managed to wind up in the United States, a question that may surprise some but still a very worthwhile question to ask.
-Consider that all this area was explored by the British, settled by the British, fortified by the British and occupied by the British.
+puget sound by mike kicinskiCasual research leads me to wonder why and how Seattle and Puget Sound ever managed to wind up in the United States, a question that may surprise some but still a very worthwhile question to ask especially since the British were not much inclined to give up hard fought for and painfully acquired terratories.
+Consider that all this area was explored by the British, settled by the British, fortified by the British and occupied by the British before we came along.
 So what happened?
+How did we get it?

 Some may have a vague recollection that Britain and the U.S. extended the 49th parallel because it made good sense and looked like a clean way to settle a long and festering dispute (which actually makes no sense--artificial lines never make any particular sense).
 Also since we had a lot of settlers here and the “54 40 or fight” rage was at a high peak by 1846, it may have somehow convinced England to back down and give up all their land and settlements north of the Columbia River.
 Not very likely I think.
 Too wasn’t it somehow our destiny to conquer and own this area of the Northwest under the so-called oft-preached concept of “Manifest Destiny”?
 This may be one way to explain why the British decided to freely gave up their land, or at least that’s what the history books try to tell us?
 No, not quite.
 I found that there is a more complex story here.